Current Patients:

 What is Periodontal Therapy

 Care usually begins with a careful exam.
 This may include measuring the spaces (pockets) between your gums and teeth, checking for bleeding, and taking X‑rays to see bone levels.
-With this information, your dentist creates a plan just for you.
+With this information, Dr. Gartner creates a plan just for you.
 Many people start with deep cleaning to remove plaque and tartar below the gumline.
 After healing, you’ll return for gum maintenance visits to keep bacteria under control.

 Periodontal Treatments